HajimeKawahara/juwvid/README.md

 See ipython notebooks in the ipynb directory.

-- Wigner Ville Distribution with FFT and NUFFT.ipynb
+- Wigner Ville Distribution with FFT, zero-padding FFT, and NUFFT.ipynb
 - Pseudo Wigner Ville Distribution for the nonlinear IF using FFT and NUFFT.ipynb
 - Adaptive algorithm for window selection of the pseudo WV.ipynb
 - S-Method.ipynb